2002-2006 MINI Cooper hatchback

 2002 • 2003 • 2004 • 2005 • 2006

-In a nutshell: This article is an overview of your MINI Cooper's audio system and its upgrade options.
-Use our vehicle selector to find the gear that will fit your car.
+In brief: This Crutchfield Research Garage article gives you an overview of your car's stock stereo system and your aftermarket upgrade options.
+Use our vehicle selector to find the gear that will fit your MINI.

 Overview of the MINI Cooper

 Originally designed by Britain’s Austin Motor Company in 1956, the MINI name has been part of the automotive scene for over 50 years.
 Throughout the decades, the little car always offered practical utility, oddly dramatic styling (‘boxy but cute,’ ‘powered roller-skate’ etc.), and a healthy dose of driving fun, particularly when considering the car’s performance variant the "Cooper S."

 After suffering through a series of corporate mergers and acquisitions between the MINI’s 1959 roll-out and the early 90s, BMW finally took control of the product line in 1994.
 BMW introduced the all-new MINI in 2002.
 To the general surprise of no one, the eagerly-anticipated revival was a smash hit from the beginning, combining the best qualities of the old cars with modern safety, comfort, and technology.